 The Shire contributes to a number of Superannuation Funds on behalf of employees.
-All funds to which the Shire contributes are defined contribution plans.

-g) Fair value of assets and liabilities
+All funds to which the Shire contributes are defined contribu plans g) Fair value of assets and liabilities

-Fair value is the price that the Shire would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the measurement date.
+Fair value is the price that the Shire would receive to sell the have to pay to transfer a liability, in an orderly (i.e. unford between independent, knowledgeable and willing mark parti nts at the measurement date

-As fair value is a market-based measure, the closest equivalent observable market pricing information is used to determine fair value.
-Adjustments to market values may be made having regard to the characteristics of the specific asset or liability.
-The fair values of assets that are not traded in an active market are determined using one or more valuation techniques.
+As fair value is a market-based measure, the closest e market pricing information is used to determine fair va equivalent observable e.
+Adjustments to market values may be made having regard to the cha cteristics of the specific asset or liability.
+The fair values of a are not traded in an ets the active market are determined using one or more valuation techniques.
 These valuation techniques maximise, to the extent possible, the use of observable market data.